 The art education degree is for students who want to teach art at the K-12 level.
 This program includes a mix of art and education courses like Digital Photography and Digital Darkroom Techniques, Classroom Participation, and Analysis in Curriculum & Methods of Teaching.
 In this degree’s sequence, you will apply for admission to the Teacher Education program by the end of your fourth semester.

 University of Minnesota – Twin Cities

 With more than 50,000 students, 20,000 faculty and staff, and 485,000 alumni, it is clear that something big is happening at the University of Minnesota – Twin Cities.
 As the flagship of Minnesota’s system, the Twin cities campus is known as one of the most prominent public research universities in the country.

 Among UMN’s 150 undergraduate majors is a BA in studio art that provides a solid background in art history, art criticism, and art techniques.
 You can easily add another major in journalism, art history, or business to customize your degree to match your career goals.
 Through this program, you will take a combination of foundation and core courses, along with art electives.

 Notable courses include Introduction to Contemporary Art and Theory; Art and Life: Thinking about Ethics Through Art; and Introduction to Drawing and Printmaking.
-After graduation, UMN art students go into a wide variety of careers in studio practice, education, nonprofit arts organizations, gallery and museums, and pretty much any art-related field you can think of.
+After graduation, UMN art students go into a wide variety of careers in:

 Since it opened in 1874, Andrews University, a private, Seventh-day Adventist school, has stayed close to its commitments to “live wholly, explore intentionally, learn deeply, and engage globally.”
 With nearly 5,000 students, Andrews is one of the most culturally diverse universities in the nation (U.S. News & World Report) and a great place to earn a BA in art.